prideout/layout-viewer/README.md

 - Repair the wasm build
 - Dump stats about the SRef refl/mag/rotation, then sanity check with KLayout
 - Find the max layer number (stored in Boundary and Path)
-- Create a `DagNode` struct that duplicates a StructRef + stores derived state for rendering purposes (such as 3x3 matrix).
-This is the DAG.
+- Create a `DagNode` struct that holds all SRef state and derived state for rendering purposes (probably just a `cgmath::Matrix3`).
+- Create a `DagNode` for the top cell.
+This is the only `DagNode` that does not have corresponding SRef.
+- Write `build_layers`
 - Write `render_svg`

-## Rendering plan
+## Rendering procedure

-1. Create a DagNode for the top cell.
-This is the only DagNode that does not have corresponding SRef.
-2. Allocate a `Vec<RenderLayer>` where each RenderLayer holds a list of CellRefId-GeoPolygon pairs.
+1. Allocate a `Vec<RenderLayer>` where each RenderLayer will hold a map from `CellRefId` to a `geo::Polygon`.
-2. Topological sort.
+2. Topological sort of `DagNode`.
 3. Starting at the top cell, traverse downstream and update a 3x3 matrix stored in each DagNode, where the top cell has the identity matrix.
 Populate the RenderLayer with the polygons of the cell.
+Also expand a global AABB.
+4. To render SVG, go through the layers and emit a flat list of paths.
+   Each layer should be an SVG `<g>` with 50% opacity.

 ## Sanity checks